Achieving Good Health from the Inside Out

-Anoushka suffered a terrible illness whilst living with an indigenous family in the Amazon, but was left with chronic fatigue, anxiety, brain fog and other debilitating symptoms that made her take matters into her own hands.
+Anoushka suffered a terrible illness whilst living with an indigenous family in the Amazon and was left with chronic fatigue, anxiety, brain fog and other debilitating symptoms that made her take matters into her own hands.
 With first-hand experience and understanding the direct connection between the gut and the brain, she now helps people around the world to transform their health through natural means.

 I have always been interested in natural health; it goes back to when I was little when I used to spend all my time in the garden making mud pies.
 I grew up in North London and was fortunate to have a wonderful garden.
 When my mum wasn't looking, I would go to her cherished flowerbeds, take the best mud and make elaborate mud pies.
 I had a treehouse where I would conduct experiments in my mud kitchen, including ‘medicinal’ mud soups and mud quiches.
 My family also frequently went on trips to the countryside and abroad, so I was very immersed in nature and had lots of nice nature experiences when I was young.
 Looking back along my journey, I know that I was always interested in nature and cookery and that from an early age, I was already connecting with what I wanted to do.